 LEARN MORE: Composition of Milk Kefir Grains

-CAN YOU GROW KEFIR GRAINS FROM SCRATCH?
+CAN YOU CULTIVATE KEFIR GRAINS FROM SCRATCH?

 This is a common question and one worth delving into.
 Most sources agree that the milk kefir grain culture was harnessed somewhere near the Caucasus Mountains.
 The grains themselves are quite unusual in that no other cultured dairy product is known to come from grains.